KonTra7cf/ManagerialSalaryModelling/README.md

 ## Teck stack

-- Python (refer to requirement.txt for the packages used in this project)
+- Python (refer to requirements.txt for the packages used in this project)

 ## Results